nebula-plugins/gradle-lint-plugin/README.md

 If you have any other ideas, don't hesitate for a minute to drop a suggestion in the [gitter channel](https://gitter.im/nebula-plugins/gradle-lint-plugin)!

   - **Gradle wrapper version** - don't allow the wrapper to skew more than N versions behind latest Gradle release
-  - **Unnecessary dependency** - for when static code analysis determines that you are not using a first order dependency in your defined source sets
-  - **Suspicious compile/runtime dependency** - to prevent the inclusion of dependencies like JUnit in the compile configuration unless they are actually used in runtime code (suggest they become testCompile dependencies).
   - **Gradle 2+ to Gradle 3 model upgrades** - we anticipate significant changes in Gradle 3's DSL and look forward to providing rules to advance build code along quickly and automatically.

 ## License